• Twitter

 • Engage in the varied committees

-• Educate the public about psychoanalysis
+• Educate the public about psychoanalysis, psychoanalytic therapies and psychoanalytic theory

 Enhance Your Psychoanalytic Education and Research